netherwraith/loops-migrator/README.md

 # Loops Migrator

 `loops-migrator.sh` exports your Loops profile, uploaded videos, thumbnails, and associated post metadata, then supports re-publishing that backup to another compatible Loops instance.
-It is designed for `loops.federalized.eu` but accepts any compatible Loops server.
+It was designed for my own instance but accepts any compatible Loops server.

 See [CHANGELOG.md](CHANGELOG.md) for release notes.